sigp/serenity-benches/README.md

 1. Partially-verifies each deposit in parallel.
 1. If all were valid, performs the following actions sequentially:
-	1. Builds a hashmap of `PublicKey -> ValidatorIndex` for look-up of pre-existing validators.
+	1. Updates the already-built `PublicKey -> ValidatorIndex` map (for look-up of pre-existing validators).
 	1. Verifies the deposit index against `state.deposit_index`.
 	1. Loads the validator index (if any) from the hashmap.
 	1. If validator exists, checks withdrawal credentials and updates balance.